 Thousands of Orthodox rabbis already hold official positions within the Israeli Rabbinate; they receive state funding for their salaries.
 Rabbi Amar’s letter enraged plenty of Jewish leaders outside Israel, but almost no Orthodox rabbis outside Israel denounced the Chief Rabbi’s intolerant views.
-I am an Orthodox rabbi and I think Rabbi Amar is wrong.
+I think Rabbi Amar is wrong.
 Other rabbis should think so too.

 After Rabbi Amar’s statement, MKs from haredi and National Religious parties — including Ya’akov Margi, Yisrael Eichler, Moshe Gafni, and Uri Ariel — called non-Orthodox Jews “unnatural manifestations that have proven themselves a disaster” and “clowns for whom Judaism is a mockery.”
 These MKs show that the problem is worse than just a chief rabbi’s disdain for non-Orthodox Jews.
 Some very prominent religious and political leaders in Israel do not value religious freedom for Jews.

 Reform and Conservative rabbis are understandably offended and upset.
 They have been speaking about Rabbi Amar’s letter in their synagogues and on websites.
 Their surprise is also a little surprising.
 For decades haredi leaders have denounced non-Orthodox Judaism and opposed democratic values such as religious freedom.
 The late Rabbi Elazar Shach, recognized as the leader of most of the haredi community until his death in 2001, also denounced non-Orthodox Jews.
 (He had nasty things to say about Modern Orthodoxy, religious Zionism, and Chabad, too.)
 And he opposed democracy, calling it “a disaster” and “a cancer.”
 Rabbi Shach makes Rabbi Amar seem rather tame.